History of Paraguay

 The history of Paraguay encompasses thousands of years of human habitation.
 Both agricultural and nomadic Guaycuruan lived in the region at the time of the Spanish Conquest.
-It became a relatively neglected part of the Spanish Empire due to its isolation and lack of mineral wealth, nonetheless a small group of Spanish settlers came to reside in the area, increasingly intermarrying with native women to produce a mestizo population.
-In the 17th and 18th centuries, Jesuit missionaries organized the natives into planned communities known as reducciones, and the experiment gained notable attention in Enlightenment Era Europe.
+It became a relatively neglected part of the Spanish Empire due to its isolation and lack of mineral wealth; nonetheless, a small group of Spanish settlers came to reside in the area, increasingly intermarrying with native women to produce a mestizo population.
+In the 17th and 18th centuries, Jesuit missionaries organized the natives into planned communities known as reductions, and the experiment gained notable attention in Enlightenment Era Europe.

-In the early nineteenth century, Paraguay participated in the uprisings across the Spanish Empire against Spanish rule, and newly independent Paraguay came under the domination of Jose Gaspar Rodriguez de Francia, who in his absolute rule almost entirely cut off the new nation from the world.
-After Dr. Francia's death in 1840, Paraguay eventually came under the rule of Francisco Solano Lopez in 1862, who proceeded to embroil the nation in a war against Brazil, Argentina, and Uruguay which culminated in a Paraguayan defeat with massive population and territorial losses.
+In the early nineteenth century, Paraguay participated in the Spanish American wars of independence, and, newly independent, came under the domination of José Gaspar Rodríguez de Francia, who in his absolute rule almost entirely cut off the new nation from the world.
+After Francia's death in 1840, Paraguay came under the rule of Carlos Antonio López and, later, his son Francisco Solano López, who proceeded to embroil the nation in a war against Brazil, Argentina, and Uruguay between 1864 and 1870 which culminated in a Paraguayan defeat with massive human and territorial losses.
+Paraguay became a flawed democracy, in a regime imposed by its enemies.

-Military rule continued into the 20th century, which in the 1930s also saw Paraguay embroil itself in the Chaco War with Bolivia, which ended in a Paraguayan victory.
-General Alfredo Stroessner came to power in 1954, and military rule continued until 1989 upon which the nation moved toward a multi party democracy with a new constitution adopted in 1992.
-Paraguay in the 21st century has largely avoided the political strife and strong-man rule that characterizes much of its history.
+In the 1930s, Paraguay had its territory encroached and soon found itself in the Chaco War with Bolivia, which ended in a Paraguayan victory.
+General Alfredo Stroessner, a veteran of that conflict and a key leader in the governmental victory in the 1947 Civil War, came to power in 1954 through a coup, and governed until 1989, a year in which another coup moved the country towards being a multi party democracy, with a new constitution adopted in 1992.
+Since then, Paraguay has to a certain extent avoided the political strife and strong-man rule that characterized much of its history, though the Economist Intelligence Unit rates the country as a "hybrid regime" as of 2024.